← Back to about

 Getting into YC (W21)

 We applied to YC twice.
 The first time, we got an interview but didn't get in.
 We were seeing rapid growth on the supply side — when the pandemic hit, we went from being at a handful of Rhode Island schools to over 1,800 colleges across the US almost overnight.
 But we couldn't tell a convincing story on the demand side.
-We didn't have enough companies hiring through the platform.
-So we got to work: we put our own talent base — our college students — to work helping us acquire companies as clients.
-Over the next six months, we grew revenue in a meaningful way, reapplied, and got in.
+So we got to work, and reapplied six months later.
 W21 was one of the remote batches, so we did the whole thing from Rhode Island.
-But it was still one of the most exciting moments for the team — a real validation that what we were building mattered.
+But it was still one of the most exciting moments for the team.

 What changed during the batch